 What is it?

 Coronavirus is the virus that causes the common cold.
-This one raised concerns because it did not match any other known virus.
-One week after it was first detected, it was confirmed that this is a new virus.
-This is of concern because we have limited knowledge of how it is spread, it’s incubation period, how to treat it and how it affected people.
+This virus raised concerns because it did not match any other known virus and because we had limited knowledge of how it spread, its incubation period, how to treat it and how it affected people.
 Our knowledge over time has increased substantially.

-Since it is a coronavirus, it will cause upper respiratory (nose, throat) symptoms.
-That is cough, sore throat, fever, shortness of breath.
-For people that have a lowered immune system (pregnant, certain medical conditions, the young and the elderly) coronavirus can present as a lower-respiratory tract illness.
-Some people may present with a severe respiratory infection requiring admission to hospital.
+Since it is a coronavirus, it will cause upper respiratory (nose and throat) symptoms, including cough, sore throat, fever, and shortness of breath.
+For people who have a lowered immune system (pregnant, certain medical conditions and the elderly) coronavirus can present as a lower-respiratory tract illness like pneumonia.
+Some people may have a severe respiratory infection requiring admission to hospital.

 - Severe acute respiratory infection requiring admission to hospital

-- Been exposed to a person with confirmed infection of novel coronavirus.
+- Exposure to a person with confirmed infection with COVID-19.

 What to do?

-If you are concerned you may have been exposed to novel coronavirus:
+If you are concerned you may have been exposed to COVID-19:

 - It is important you minimise contact with other people to prevent the spread of the virus.
-It is important you tell health professionals that you think you have been exposed to novel coronavirus.
+It is important you tell health professionals if you think you have been exposed to COVID-19.

 - If you need an ambulance, call 000.
-It is important you tell them you think you may have been exposed to novel coronavirus.
+It is important you tell them if you think you may have been exposed to COVID-19.

-- If you are well enough and do not need an ambulance, please contact the practice by phone.
+- If you are well enough and do not need an ambulance, you can contact the practice by phone.
 You will speak to one of our Registered Nurses who will triage you.

 - We may ask you to stay isolated at home or ask you to come to the practice.
 If you come to the practice, we will isolate you in a separate room.

-- If you do not call the practice by phone and come to practice, it is imporant you let reception know taht you think you have been exposed to COVID-19 – we prefer that you wait outside if possible.
+- If you do not contact the practice by phone beforehand and arrive at the practice, it is important that you let reception know if you think you have been exposed to COVID-19 – we prefer that you wait outside if possible.